Robust Cauchy-Based Methods for Predictive Regressions: Introduction

+In addition to the continuous-time framework, we evaluate the performance of our methods in discrete-time predictive regressions and compare them with the IVX approach of \citet{KMS2015}.
+The IVX method is specifically designed to address persistence and endogeneity and performs well under homoskedastic or weakly dependent volatility.
+Our results highlight that the two approaches are complementary.
+While IVX delivers strong performance under standard conditions, it may suffer from size distortions in the presence of nonstationary or persistent volatility.
+By contrast, our methods are designed to remain robust to such features, including heavy tails and time-varying volatility.
+This comparison underscores the advantages of each approach across empirically relevant settings.

 The remainder of the paper is organized as follows.
-Section~2 discusses the predictive regression model and the Cauchy estimator; Section~3 develops the inference procedures and theoretical results; Section~4 extends them to multiple predictors and models with intercepts; Sections~5 and~6 present simulations and an empirical illustration; and Section~7 concludes.
-All proofs are in the Appendix.
+Section~2 introduces the predictive regression model and the Cauchy estimator.
+Section~3 develops the proposed inference procedures and establishes their theoretical properties.
+Section~4 extends the analysis to models with multiple predictors and intercepts.
+Sections~5 and~6 present simulation results and an empirical application.
+Section~7 concludes.
+All proofs are provided in the Appendix, and additional theoretical analysis, as well as supplementary simulation and empirical results, are reported in the accompanying Online Appendix.